 It is imperative that you stop using the SD card as soon as you suspect you have experienced data loss.
 Using the card to save additional images runs the risk of overwriting the files before you can recover them.
 Put it to the side until you get a chance to recover the lost images.

-To recover deleted pictures from an SD card, follow these steps.
+To recover deleted pictures from an SD card using Disk Drill for Windows:

 - Download and install Disk Drill data recovery software on your computer.

-- Connect the SD card to your machine either with a card reader or by attaching the device in which it resides.
+- Connect the SD card to your machine using card reader.

 - Launch the application.